RobertoRoos/sawIntuitiveResearchKitWiki/Controller-Boxes.md

 * QLAs:
   * [Heat sink and fan](/jhu-dvrk/sawIntuitiveResearchKit/wiki/QLA-Heat-Sink)

-# da Vinci Classis Setup Joint Controller
+# da Vinci Classic Setup Joint Controller

 The dVRK SUJ controller supports all the features available on the daVinci patient cart, i.e.:
 * Read joint positions.
 The dVRK QLA has 4 analog to digital inputs so it reads the potentiometer values sequentially using a multiplexer.